Kurs-Icon

 Lehrkraft: Jena Jang

-Zielgruppe: für alle Interessierte ab 16 Jahre, mit Computer- und Programmierung Erfahrung.
+Zielgruppe: für alle Interessierte ab 16 Jahren, mit Computer- und Programmierung Erfahrung.

 Gruppengröße: bis 15 Teilnehmer*innen